Hello! I’m Paris Buttfield-Addison! Hopefully I’ll keep this website up to date.

 - I run Secret Lab, a mobile consulting and product development company, with Jon Manning.

-- For clients, Secret Lab has built everything from acclaimed and award winning children’s games, such as the ABC Play School iPad games, and the Qantas Joey Playbox, to cooking apps, to interactive guides for world heritage listed former convict settlements, to music visualisers for Internet connected holiday lights.
+- For clients, Secret Lab has built everything from acclaimed and award winning children’s games, such as the ABC Play School iPad games, and the Qantas Joey Playbox, to cooking apps, to interactive guides for world heritage listed former convict settlements, narrative frameworks for high-profile indie games like Night in the Woods, to music visualisers for Internet connected holiday lights.

 - At Secret Lab, we’re currently working on a number of games of our own, including: Button Squid, a puzzle game, and Rocket Box, a story driven economic space game.

-- I used to work for Meebo as a Product Manager for their mobile software.
+- Between 2009 and 2012 I worked for Meebo as a Product Manager for their mobile software.
 Meebo was acquired by Google in 2012.

-- I write technical books (~7 in print, and ~5 in works) for O’Reilly Media (and previously for Wiley, through the For Dummies series).
+- I write technical books (more than a dozen so far) for O’Reilly Media (and previously for Wiley, through the For Dummies series).

 - I have a PhD in Computing (as well as a Bachelor of Arts, majoring in Medieval and Early Modern History, and a Bachelor of Computing with First Class Honours).